kahaaga/UncertainData.jl/docs/src/sampling_constraints/sampling_constraints.md

 ## Element-wise constraints

-The following sampling constraintsa are aimed to be used element-wise on uncertain values.
+The following sampling constraints are aimed to be used element-wise on uncertain values.

 ```@docs
 TruncateStd